Capturing our outer world differently to view our inner world more clearly.

 By focusing my photo on a small area, you may naturally wonder, without the backstory, what is that?
 The colors are bright and vivid, there are definite shapes, but the rest of the scene is absent.
 You are free to decide what the experience will be for you.
 For me, I saw a child’s enthusiasm in this piece of abstract photo art.

 The benefit of wonder.

 The more I looked for subjects and practiced photographing them, the more I experienced moments of wonder.
 And much later, I would use those photos to prompt my writing.
 For me, writing is such a therapy.
 Plus, I am able to share my inner thoughts with you.

 “Let’s Stay Home” Collection

 I hope you enjoy this escape from reality and that it offers you a unique perception of things you might have taken for granted.
 I’d love to have you as part of my community by signing up for my blog.
-As I rotate new abstract photo collections in or publish a blog post, you’ll be the first to be notified.
+As I rotate new abstract photo collections or publish a blog post, you’ll be the first to be notified.

 As an abstract photo artist, this is my favorite inspirational quote from Alvin Langdon Coburn, 1978.
 “Alvin Langdon Coburn, Photographer: An Autobiography with Over 70 Reproductions of His Works”, p.
 80, Courier Corporation.
 Coburn began taking disorienting photos in 1917 and is considered the father of abstract photo art.